gitlabhq/gitlabhq/doc/user/project/members/index.md

 You can import another project's users in your own project by hitting the **Import members** button on the upper right corner of the **Members** menu.

-In the dropdown menu, you can see only the projects you are Master on.
+In the dropdown menu, you can see only the projects you are Maintainer on.

 ![Import members from another project](img/add_user_import_members_from_another_project.png)